cgewecke/eth-gas-reporter/README.md

 ```

 ### Usage Notes
++ Euro/Eth rates are loaded at run-time from the `coinmarketcap` api
++ Gas prices are `safe-low` and loaded at run-time from the `blockcypher` api
 + Method calls that throw are filtered from the stats.
 + Contracts that link to libraries are not shown in the deployments table.
-+ The table is not generated if any of your tests fail.

 ### Credits
 All the ideas in this utility have been borrowed from elsewhere.
 Many thanks to:
 + [@maurelian](https://github.com/maurelian) - Mocha reporting gas instead of time is his idea.
 + [@cag](https://github.com/cag) - The table borrows from / is based his gas statistics work for the Gnosis contracts.
-+ [Neufund](https://github.com/Neufund/ico-contracts) - Block limit size ratios for contract deployments is borrowed from their `ico-contracts` test suite.
++ [Neufund](https://github.com/Neufund/ico-contracts) - Block limit size ratios for contract deployments and euro pricing are borrowed from their `ico-contracts` test suite.